Got questions? We have answers. Check back often as we may be adding more information as the referendum vote date approaches.

 No. The sales tax expires in 19 years.
 If the bonds for the projects are paid off before then, the sales tax expires earlier.
 The only way the tax could be extended or used for other projects would be if the Legislature authorized the change and Edina voters approved.

 Residents are encouraged to explore this website for more information.
-If you have questions or would like to request a presentation for a group on the Braemar Arena expansion, please connect with us here.
+If you have questions, please connect with us here.